MhmRhm/DotBashHistory/README.md

 MODULE_LICENSE("GPL");
 MODULE_AUTHOR("Mohammad Rahimi");
-MODULE_DESCRIPTION("Creates a sysfs entry");
+MODULE_DESCRIPTION("Creates sysfs entries with binary and ASCII attributes");
 ```
-to create a sysfs entry with a binary attribute.
+to create a sysfs entry with an ascii and a binary attribute.

 ## Builds